mendix/docs/content/developerportal/companyadmin/apps.md

 ### 2.1 Create report

-You can create a report on the applications owned by your company by clicking on the **Create Report** button.
-This will take you to a seperate page with a list of applications and their details.
-To export a more detailed version of this report to a CSV file, click on the **Export to Excel** button.
+You can create a report of the apps owned by your company by clicking the **Create Report** button.
+This will take you to a seperate page with a list of apps.
+To export the report to a CSV file, click the **Export to Excel** button.
+Note that the exported report will have more information than shown on the page.

 ## 3 Roles